SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Experimental results

 \subsubsection{Generalizability to other samples}

 A perturbation is effective if it generalizes reliably to observations from unseen aspect angles of the same scene.
-To evaluate this generalizability, perturbations were trained on datasets sampled with varying azimuth spacings and tested on densely sampled sets with a $2.5^\circ$ azimuth spacing, yielding the average fooling rates shown in \Cref{fig:experiment_4}.
+To evaluate this generalizability, perturbations were trained on datasets sampled with varying azimuth spacings, yielding the average fooling rates shown in \Cref{fig:experiment_4}.
 When trained with an azimuth spacing of $10^\circ$, the train–test gap is small, indicating good generalization.
 This is because small changes in azimuth induce smooth, rotation-like variations in \ac{SAR} image appearance rather than fundamentally new structures.
 As a result, a robust \ac{ATR} model, trained to be invariant to such small rotations, remains vulnerable to perturbations across intermediate angles, explaining the high test fooling rates.
 As the azimuth spacing of the training set increases, the train–test gap widens.
 Nevertheless, even with very coarse sampling (azimuth spacing of $90^\circ$), a nontrivial fooling rate of $52.5\%$ was obtained.
 Hence, a coarser training set offers a substantial reduction in computation time with only a slight loss in average fooling rate.